johnsonjh/VEDIT/README.md

 ## Building

-Currently, the full VEDIT-PLUS (both Z80 and 8080) configurations, along with the TRS-80 Model II variants, have been built and tested.
+Currently, the full VEDIT‑PLUS (both Z80 and 8080) configurations,
+along with the TRS‑80 Model II variants, have been built and tested.
-The Pπceon V-100 video variant has not yet been tested.
+The Pπceon V‑100 video variant has not yet been tested.

-VEDIT / VEDIT-PLUS is built using either the *Technical Design Labs, Inc.* Z80 Relocating/Linking Disk Assembler (*TDL ZASM*) version 2.21 (1978), or the *Phoenix Software Associates Ltd.* Macro Assembler (*PSA PASM*) version 1.0 (1980).
+VEDIT / VEDIT‑PLUS is built using either the *Technical Design Labs, Inc.* Z80 Relocating/Linking Disk Assembler (*TDL ZASM*) version 2.21 (1978), or the *Phoenix Software Associates Ltd.* Macro Assembler (*PSA PASM*) version 1.0 (1980).

-The VEDIT / VEDIT-PLUS sources are closely integrated with the TDL ZASM / PSA PASM conditional build system, and rely heavily on the features and quirks of these particular assemblers.
+The VEDIT / VEDIT‑PLUS sources are closely integrated with the TDL ZASM / PSA PASM conditional build system, and rely heavily on the features and quirks of these particular assemblers.